Timeline:

 Unclear path on a steep section No clear path here

 The trail that was so clear at first disappeared quickly.
 It was usually clear which direction I needed to go (up!) but I was rarely on anything that I could identify as a path.
 That being said, there were some perks of taking the less popular route.
-I saw lots of birds: a Northern Flicker, a Yellow-Bellied Sap Sucker, a family of Hairy Woodpeckers and, most excitingly, I heard the flute-like song of the Hermit Thrush for the first time year.
+I saw lots of birds: a Northern Flicker, a Yellow-Bellied Sap Sucker, a family of Hairy Woodpeckers and, most excitingly, I heard the flute-like song of the Hermit Thrush for the first time this year.
 There were also countless wildflowers: Carolina Spring Beauty, Trilliums getting ready to open, Ramps, Partridgeberry.

 These are what you think These are what you think they are